 In accordance with ASC 280, Segment Reporting, operating segments are defined as components of an enterprise about which separate financial information is available that is evaluated regularly by the chief operating decision maker ("CODM"), or decision making group, in deciding how to allocate resources and in assessing performance.
 The Group has only one reportable segment since the Group does not distinguish revenues, costs and expenses by operating segments in its internal reporting, and reports costs and expenses by nature as a whole.
 The Group's CODM, who has been identified as the Board of Directors, reviews the consolidated results when making decisions about allocating resources and assessing performance of the Group as a whole.
 The Group does not distinguish among markets or segments for the purpose of internal reports.
-All of the Group's revenues for the years ended December 31, 2014, 2015 and 2016 were generated from the PRC.
-As of December 31, 2015 and 2016, a majority of the long-lived assets of the Group are located in the PRC, and therefore, no geographical segments are presented.
+Substantially all of the Group's revenues for the years ended December 31, 2016, 2016 and 2017 were generated from the PRC.
+As of December 31, 2016 and 2017, a majority of the long-lived assets of the Group are located in the PRC, and therefore, no geographical segments are presented.